Gabe Newell: Valve

 Inspired by Michael Abrash, who left Microsoft to work on the game Quake at id, Newell and another employee, Mike Harrington, left Microsoft to found the video game company Valve on August 24, 1996.
 Newell opted to found Valve instead of retiring as he felt working with "other really smart, motivated, socially orientated people to create product that would affect millions of other people" would be more fun.

 Newell and Harrington funded development of the first Valve game, the first-person shooter Half-Life (1998), which was a critical and commercial success.
 Harrington sold his stake in Valve to Newell in 2000.
 Newell gave Valve no deadline and a "virtually unlimited" budget to develop Half-Life 2 (2004), promising to fund it himself if necessary.
 He and Valve came close to bankruptcy during a legal battle with Vivendi Games, which ended when an intern discovered an email revealing that Vivendi was destroying evidence.

-During the development of Half-Life 2, Newell spent several months developing Steam, a digital distribution service for games.
+During the development of Half-Life 2, Newell spent months developing Steam, a digital distribution service for games.
 By 2011, Steam controlled between 50% and 70% of the market for downloaded PC games and generated most of Valve's revenue.
 At a technology conference in Seattle that year, Newell argued that software piracy was best addressed by offering a superior option rather than pursuing anti-piracy technology.
 He cited Steam's success in Russia, where piracy is rife, as an example.
+Following the difficult development of Half-Life 2, Newell said he became "obsessed" with improving Valve's work-life balance.